Sadaharu Horio: Work

-Ironuri works in progress, The color was blue on the day he passed away.
+Ironuri works in progress, the color was blue on the day he died.

 As a member of Gutai, Horio produced sculptural canvasses with colorfully painted fabrics arranged and attached in different shapes.
 After Gutai’s dissolution in 1972, Horio increasingly developed more experimental processual approaches that included performances, installation artworks and interventions into urban and natural environment.
 The act of applying paint continued to play a central role in these works, yet Horio used speed and spontaneity to spur his creative process.
 In the mid-1980s, Horio began applying paint on objects with one color each day, a method he called “ironuri” (paint placement), which resulted in the substantial alteration of the shapes of the original objects.
 In 1997 he developed his “ippun dahō” (one-minute hitting method) of making multiple drawings or paintings in a row within a few minutes, a process which he continued to explore in his performances as well.
 Then in 2002, in reference to the Gutai Card Box (1962), Horio began making ¥100-Yen Paintings, where exhibition visitors could buy drawings at a booth that resembled a vending machine for the equivalent of about 1 Euro, in which Horio or his collaborators hid and spontaneously drew.
 As part of his solo show at the Ashiya City Museum of Art & History in 2002, Horio created a series of performances for every one of the 38 days.
 In his performances and workshops Horio involved the audiences in spontaneous activities, which frequently built upon his methods of producing a great number of works at a fast pace in a short amount of time and which also often escalated into a collective creative frenzy.
 Unimpressed by the power of institutions and the art market, Horio dismantled distinctions such as between artist and audience or between works of high art and everyday practices.
 Horio’s work also includes the woodblock print series Myokonin-den (1992–2009), which resulted from his collaboration with Shūji Hisaka, a colleague from his workplace, as well as a large number of drawings depicting disaster-stricken scenes in and around Kobe, which he created in the aftermath of the Great Hanshin earthquake in March 1995.